EstherPlomp/TNW-PhD-Newsletters/README.md

 - **Burn out**
     - Watch '[How To Stop **Burnout** In Its Tracks With Özgün Ünver](https://www.youtube.com/watch?v=RsxM--V4mtc)'
     - Read a [Twitter thread on burnout and steps you can take](https://twitter.com/egcartisano/status/1551961931380047884).
+- PhD times can be tough!
+[Be compassionate to yourself, and you can make it through](https://voicesofacademia.com/2022/03/11/what-does-self-care-really-mean-by-jessie-shepherd/).

 # Inclusion / Belonging
 - Tatiana Mac’s [White Guyde to the Galaxy](https://tatianamac.com/posts/white-guyde) and [Save the Tears: White Woman's Guide](https://tatianamac.com/posts/save-the-tears/)